acidiney/nestjs-challenge/docs/adr/ADR-002-introduce-layered-bounded-contexts.md

 ## Migration Plan (High-Level)

-1. Establish `src/shared/kernel` primitives.
-2.  **Extract `Records` Context Incrementally**: Focus on moving logic into the new layers; **prioritize defining Repository Interfaces in the Domain** and implementing Mongoose adapters in Infrastructure first.
+1.  **Extract `Records` Context Incrementally**: Focus on moving logic into the new layers; **prioritize defining Repository Interfaces in the Domain** and implementing Mongoose adapters in Infrastructure first.
-3.  **Implement `Orders` Context Fully**: Develop domain model, use cases, repository, and the `RecordsAvailabilityPort` + in-process adapter using the full three-layer model.
+2.  **Implement `Orders` Context Fully**: Develop domain model, use cases, repository.
-4. Update `app.module.ts` to compose the application using the new infrastructure modules.
+3. Update `app.module.ts` to compose the application using the new infrastructure modules.
-5. Add unit and integration tests across layers and contexts.
+4. Add unit and integration tests across layers and contexts.

 ---